 The flavoring.
 In a heavy-bottomed pan, add butter and chopped jalapeno.
 Toss until jalapeno becomes soft.

 Making the syrup.
-Then add sugar, corn syrup, water.
-And bring it rolling boil.
+First, add sugar, corn syrup, and water and bring it to a rolling boil.

-And turn to low-medium heat, stir until it reaches 300 degrees Fahrenheit or until it reaches hard crack ball consistency.
-It took 18 minutes for me to reach this consistency.
+Turn to low-medium heat and stir until it reaches 300 degrees Fahrenheit or until it reaches a hard crack ball consistency.
+It took me 18 minutes to achieve this consistency.

-If you are making the jalapeno peanut brittle's syrup without a candy thermometer or if you are not comfortable in using the thermometer.
+If you make the jalapeno peanut brittle's syrup without a candy thermometer or are uncomfortable using the thermometer.
 Have a small bowl with water next to the pan.
-To test add a drop of syrup right from the pan to the bowl.
+Add a drop of syrup from the pan to the bowl to test.

-If the droplet of the sugar turns to balls that are hard to touch(unable to squeeze or break) as soon as it is dropped.
-It is the hard crack stage that is needed for making them brittle.
+If the sugar droplet turns to balls that are hard to touch(unable to squeeze or break) as soon as it is dropped, this is the hard crack stage that is needed to make them brittle.

 Be quick.
 Stir in the roasted peanuts and the baking soda quickly until combined.

 Cool.
 Allow it to cool down for about 20 minutes.
-And break into smaller pieces and store them in an airtight container.
+Break them into smaller pieces and store them in an airtight container.

 Pro tips.

-- Both, skin-on or skinless peanut is excellent here.
+- Both skin-on and skinless peanuts are excellent here.
 But I prefer to choose the skin for its dramatic final look of jalapeno peanut brittle.

 - Make sure you make the syrup without burning on the sides.

-- The sugar syrup gets crystallized as soon as it pours over the tray.
-So act quickly to spread them.
-And if you find it is forming thin sugar thread, sprinkle a couple of drops of water to smoothen it out.
+- The sugar syrup crystallizes as soon as it pours over the tray, so act quickly to spread it.
+If you find it is forming a thin sugar thread, sprinkle a couple of drops of water on it to smooth it out.

 Variations